paulovieira/pg-lab/160726_plpgsql/readme.md

 The code will become a bit more complicated but we will have a function that can handle both inserting new data and updating existing data.
 So these functions are a generalization of the respective functions in section 2 and they should bethe first choice (unless we are sure the data is never going to be updated).

-- if the input object doesn't have the 'id' property, we assume it is new data to be inserted (behaves like the functions in section 2)
+- if the input data object doesn't have the 'id' property, we assume it is new data to be inserted (behaves like the functions in section 2)
-- if the input object has the 'id' property, we assume it is existing data that should be updated.
+- if the input data object has the 'id' property, we assume it is existing data that should be updated.

 So we don't allow the user to create a new record and give an explicit id at the same time (the user could call 'nextval' on the sequence).
 In other words: if the user wants to create a new record, the id can't be given.

-If the input object has the 'id' property but that record doesn't exist (it might have been deleted meanwhile), an error is thrown.
+If the input data object has the 'id' property but that record doesn't exist (it might have been deleted meanwhile), an error is thrown.

 ### 3.1 - static query, create or update 1 row